Maximiliano Salas

-Maximiliano Nahuel Salas (born 1 December 1997), also known as Maxi Salas, is an Argentine professional footballer who plays as a forward for Argentine Primera División side River Plate.
+Maximiliano Nahuel Salas (born 1 December 1997), also known as Maxi Salas, is an Argentine professional footballer who plays as a forward for Argentine Primera División club Independiente Rivadavia, on loan from River Plate.

 Career

 Salas joined Chilean club Palestino in the second half of 2022 from Mexican club Necaxa on a deal until December of the same year with an option to buy.

 In 2024, Salas was loaned out to Racing Club from Palestino.

-On July 11 2025 Salas was announced as a new player for River Plate, after the club triggered a US$ 8m release clause.
+On July 11 2025 Salas was announced as a new player for River Plate, after the club triggered a US$8m release clause.
 Salas scored his first goal in his debut match against Platense, in a match that ended with victory of River Plate for 3–1.